Dockbox-OSS/Hartshorn/README.md

 </dependency>
 ```

-Or if you are using Gradle:
+If you are using Gradle, use this implementation:

 ```groovy
 implementation "org.dockbox.hartshorn:hartshorn-core:$version"